Costume-Quest-Modding/Costume-Quest-PC-Save-Editor/README.md

 # Costume-Quest-PC-Save-Editor
-A Python GUI save editor for the Costume Quest Steam version.
-Let's you edit any existing save.
+A Python GUI save editor/viewer for the Costume Quest PC Steam release.
+Must use an existing save file otherwise saving is disabled.

 ## Current Features
+- Save As... to a .json or .txt file.
+- Save Backups.
+- Light/Dark Mode toggle.

 Can edit:
 - Player Level
 - Experience Points